E-Ghandour-CodeAcademy/individual_assignment/README.md

 ## Description

 This project is a web application built with Flask and MongoDB.
 It allows users to search for books, subscribe to updates on specific books, and view their subscriptions.
 The application includes user authentication to manage user sessions and subscriptions.
+Passwords are securely hashed using Werkzeug.

 ## Installation